Self-hosted mouse click/keydown counter thingamajig =] (OS X/Wind0ngs lol)

 openssl rehash <cert dir>

-if your version supports it, if you installed it w/ Homebrew it's not in your PATH
+if your version supports it, if you installed it w/ Homebrew then it's not in your PATH

-instead (although it might generate wrong hashes so verification will still fail, I'm unsure how to generate the proper ones manually lmao)Shit was tested on Wind0ngs 10 because righteously fuck 8.x (and who uses W7 anymore?)
+instead (although it might generate wrong hashes so verification will still fail, I'm unsure how to generate the proper ones manually lmao)Shit was tested on Wind0ngs 10 and 11 because righteously fuck 8.x (and who uses W7 anymore?).

 It seems the MySQL client library checks against the machine's certificate store, so there's no need for a certs